Aaron Hernandez Trial Day 1: Defense opens by slamming Boston PD's 'corruption'

 • Accusing the Boston Police of repeated acts of both gross misconduct and general negligence in the investigation, losing or ignoring critical evidence.

-“Corruption at his inception,” Baez said.
+“Corruption at its inception,” Baez said.

-• Further accusing the Boston Police of not caring about the case at all when it assumed the victims were just anonymous street criminals and only going all in when they believed they could link it to Hernandez.
+• Further accusing the Boston Police of not caring about the case at all when it assumed the victims were just anonymous street criminals and going all in only when they believed they could link it to Hernandez.

 “No citizen should be treated that way,” Baez said, sympathizing that the victims deserved a better effort.